Post

 Suspension

-• Description/Symptoms: Clunking or rattling noises from the front suspension, especially over bumps.
+• Description/Symptoms: Clunking noises from the front suspension, particularly when going over bumps or turning.

 • Recalls: None Found